-This material is a special, low alloy steel that forms a oxide matrix on the surface that prevents further rusting under certain conditions.
+This material is a special, low alloy steel that forms a oxide patina (coating) on the surface that prevents further rusting under most conditions.
 Officially called “Atmospheric Corrosion Resistant Steel”, we refer to it as “weathering steel”.
 For our type of bridges, “weathering steel” can be the perfect option in most cases.
 This is because it provides a nearly maintenance free and natural looking finish.
 Some people are fooled by the finish and believe many of our structures are actually fabricated from wood.
-Although this type of steel costs slightly more than normal mild steel, the “weathering steel” bridges are typically 20-30% less expensive than other options because properly done coatings are costly.
+Although this type of steel costs slightly more than normal mild steel, the “weathering steel” bridges are typically 20-30% less expensive than other options because properly done coatings such as paint or “hot-dipped galvanizing” are quite costly.

 Weathering steel begins rusting like all steel.